“In the third year of the reign of Jehoiakim king of Judah, Nebuchadnezzar king of Babylon came to Jerusalem and besieged it.”

 Jehoiachin became king of Judah after Jehoiakim died.
 He rebelled against Nebuchadnezzar in 597 B.C. when Nebuchadnezzar again besieged Jerusalem.
-Jehoiachin and all the vessels of the house of the Lord were taken to Babylon along with a larger group of captives.
-Ezekiel was among this latter group (2 Kg 24:6-16).
+Jehoiachin and all the vessels of the house of the Lord were taken to Babylon, along with a larger group of captives.
+Ezekiel was among this latter group (2 Kgs 24:6-16).

 The wheels of God’s justice grind exceedingly slow but also exceedingly sure.

-Ignoring God’s Word and God’s principles ultimately brings judgment on the believer.
+Ignoring God’s Word and God’s principles ultimately brings judgment to the believer.
 God always warns before judgment.
 His discipline never comes unexpectedly.
 No one can escape His judgments.